Local systems and vanishing Maslov class: Cosimplicial local systems

 \section{Cosimplicial local systems}

-Another model for generalized (aka derived) local system that we will employ is the notion of cosimplicial local systems.
+Another model for generalized (aka derived) local systems that we will employ is the notion of cosimplicial local systems.
 We call them this as they are reminiscent of co-sheaves modeled on semi-simplicial sets.

 Let $S$ be a semi-simplicial set (no simplicial degeneracies).
 Recall that this is the same as a contravariant functor $S : \Delta \to \Set$ where $\Delta$ has one object $\un n=\{0,1,\dots,n\}$ for each natural number $n$ and morphisms given by \emph{injective} increasing maps $\sigma : \un n \to \un m$.
 The elements in the set $S(\un p)$ are called the $p$-simplices or $p$-cells in $S$.